VarvaraBorodina/arrow-timer/README.md

-# stopwatch
+# arrow timer

 ### DESCRIPTION

-Simple stopwatch of seconds and minutes with clock hands
+Simple timer of seconds and minutes with arrows

 ### TECHNOLOGIES